react-cosmos/react-cosmos/README.md

 ===
 Data exploration framework

-Cosmos emphasizes on **data-driven navigation, full-screen visualizations and blazing fast routing**, powered by an effective state-caching time machine.
+**Cosmos provides a flat infrastructure for scaling user interfaces through autonomous, data-driven Components.** It prevents scaling complexity by enforcing a zero-bootstrap policy and by having data structures dictate code logic and not the other way around.

-Built on top of the great [**React**](http://facebook.github.io/react/), implementing a **uniform Component model.** The Component is a self-contained, UI building block.
-See [React Component.](http://facebook.github.io/react/docs/component-api.html)
+Built on top of Facebook's great [**React**](http://facebook.github.io/react/), implementing a **uniform Component model.** The Component is a self-contained, UI building block.

 Jump to: